Self-testing multipartite entangled states through projections onto two systems: Conclusion and discussion

 Finally, notice that all presented self-tests which rely on the maximal violation of the CHSH Bell inequality can be restated and proved in terms of the other available self-tests.
 In particular, any self-test discussed in \cite{Wang} would work in case of two measurements per site, and self-tests in \cite{SASA} would work for higher number of inputs.\\

 \textit{Note added:} After finishing this work, we learned about works \cite{WuPhD} and \cite{Fad}, where the authors obtain self-testing of $N$-partite W-states and Dicke states, respectively. \\

-\textit{Acknowledgments.} The authors thank Flavio Baccari, Marc Roda, Alexia Salavrakos and Thomas Vidick for useful discussions.
+\ack The authors thank Flavio Baccari, Marc Roda, Alexia Salavrakos and Thomas Vidick for useful discussions.
 This work was supported by Spanish MINECO (QIBEQI FIS2016-80773-P and Severo Ochoa SEV-2015-0522), the AXA Chair in Quantum Information Science, Generalitat de Catalunya (CERCA Programme), Fundaci\'{o} Privada Cellex and ERC CoG QITBOX.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 705109.
 I. \v{S}. acknowledges the support of "Obra Social La Caixa 2016".
 A.C. is supported by AFOSR YIP award number FA9550-16-1-0495.
+R. A. acknowledges the support from the Foundation for Polish Science through the First Team project No First TEAM/2017-4/31 co-financed by the European Union under the European Regional Development Fund.